-It’s tough to do it “right.”
-A developer needs to not only satisfy the fickle public, but also follow rules dictating exactly what’s ok for an expansion to a heritage building.
+A developer needs to not only satisfy the fickle public, but also follow standards dictating what’s OK for an expansion to a heritage building.

 We emailed our friends at ** Heritage Ottawa ** and asked them to suggest a few examples of past successes.